 - Immediate relief:

 - If you want a simple solution, use robots.txt to block crawling for the overloading agent (googlebot, adsbot, etc.).
 However, this can take up to a day to take effect.
+But don't block for too long, as this can have long-term effects on your crawling.

 - Change your crawl rate using the Crawl Rate Settings page, if the option is available.